 Children begin to learn respect, values and treating people by observing grown-ups around them and being taught the same.
 When adults share derogatory humour about women and objectify them, it makes an impact on a growing child and adolescent.
-It has become quite common for adults to openly indulge in victim-blame, body-shame, objectification of women, with impressionable young minds.
-These adults who are role models for the young boys with the power to influence, end up imprinting inappropriate attitudes.
+It has become quite common for adults to openly indulge in victim blame, body shame, and objectification of women, with impressionable young minds.
+These adults who are role models for young boys with the power to influence, end up imprinting inappropriate attitudes.

 Movements such as #NotAllMen are so powerful.
 It demonstrates to all youngsters and especially boys that this is by no means acceptable behaviour and representative of all men.
 There are a lot of men who are protective, respectful and caring towards women.
 When young boys see adult men state that they have never engaged in or would never tolerate such behaviour, it can make a strong impact.
 These men are laying foundations of positive behaviour for the younger generation.

 What Face Of Society Has Been Reflected By This Incident?

 Society at large, being a silent bystander is in fact, perpetuating this social evil of sexual assaults towards women.
 The unacceptable ways of speaking and behaving get brushed under the carpet.
 But, when it comes to safety the flag-bearer torch (read judgement) is flashed on the victim of sexual assault, cyber harassment, rape –

 - She should not have a “public” profile on Instagram.

 - You put up pictures, what else is going to happen?

 - She wears such clothes to attract this attention.

 Most women can testify to hearing such statements at some point or the other.
 In essence, putting the responsibility for safety only on the woman.